Expedited State Medical Licensing

 |Ohio||1-4 months||1-6 months|

 |Massachusetts||Longer than you can wait||See USA Graduates|

-* A note to our clients...
-Credentialing is an incredibly stressful, thankless, and difficult job.
+A note to our clients...
+Credentialing is an incredibly stressful, thankless, and a difficult job.
 That is why you are here instead of doing it yourself.
 I ask that you be kind to our staff.
 They are growing gray hairs so that you do not have to.
 Kindness is cheap.
 It cost nothing.
 Client's who cannot be kind and courteous will be required to find other licensure options.